SNCF 232.Q.1: Description

 It was decided to equip the locomotive with a conventional high-pressure boiler and individual turbines for the axles.

 The boiler chosen was of the classic fire-tube type.
 This boiler was pressed to 25 kg/cm2, the maximum pressure for this type of boiler, unlike 232.P.1 which had a water-tube boiler pressed to 60 kg/cm2.

 The turbines, three in number, powered the driving axles via a Westinghouse-type elastic link.
-They has a maximum speed of 10,000 rpm at a speed of 140 km/h.
+They had a maximum speed of 10,000 rpm at a speed of 140 km/h.
 This drive system had the advantage of dispensing with the connecting rods, thus eliminating any oscillating motion and the hammer blow on the track.

 Due to the absence of connecting rods, the locomotive had outside frames.
 It was also fitted with an integral fairing.

 Service history

 The locomotive was rolled out of the Schneider et Cie's Creusot factory in early June 1940, and commenced testing.
 However, the Battle of France quickly caused the tests to be suspended, and the locomotive went into store in the manufacturer's workshops as early as 12 June.
 The tests resumed later in September, before they were moved to the Vitry-sur-Seine test plant in October 1940.
 The first series of tests showed that the locomotive was very quiet and very stable.
 From 16 January 1942, the locomotive was used to haul workers' trains in the Creusot area, and regular trains between Paris and Dijon.
 Damage to the central turbine forced its return the manufacturer, where it survived its first bombardment without damage.
 Subsequently, it was moved to Laumes depot, where it survived a second bombardment unscathed.
 Finally, it was sabotaged by the retreating German Army in August 1944.
 While deemed repairable, authorisation for its restoration was refused on 8 August 1946.
-Authorisation for retirement was granted in April 1947, and it was stuck from the roster in January 1948.
+Authorisation for retirement was granted in April 1947, and it was struck from the roster in January 1948.